-Tinubu: Nigeria Remains Committed To Promoting Peace, Harmony, Prosperity Across Borders
+Tinubu: Nigeria Remains Committed to Promoting Peace, Harmony, Prosperity Across Borders

 Deji Elumoye in Abuja

-President Bola Tinubu has assured the global community that Nigeria remains fully committed to promoting peace, harmony, and prosperity across borders by strengthening partnerships to resolve emerging challenges.
+President Bola Tinubu has assured the global community that Nigeria is fully committed to promoting peace, harmony, and prosperity across borders by strengthening partnerships to resolve emerging challenges.

-The president gave the assurance on Thursday after receiving Letters of Credence from 17 ambassadors and four high commissioners at the Council Chamber in the State House.
+Tinubu gave the assurance on Thursday after receiving Letters of Credence from 17 ambassadors and four high commissioners at Council Chamber, State House, Abuja.

-President Tinubu urged the diplomats to engage meaningfully with the Ministry of Foreign Affairs on all areas of shared interest and mutual benefits, noting that he maintains an open-door policy.
+Tinubu urged the diplomats to engage meaningfully with the Ministry of Foreign Affairs on all areas of shared interest and mutual benefits, stating that he maintains an open-door policy.

 “Nigeria values the longstanding friendship and strategic partnership across all regions of the world.
 Your accreditation today reaffirms the depth of our bilateral ties and our shared commitment to expand cooperation and partnership in areas of mutual interest.”

-The president noted that the government remains focused on strengthening democratic institutions, driving economic reforms and creating an enabling environment for investment, innovation and sustainable development.
+The president said the government was focused on strengthening democratic institutions, driving economic reforms, and creating an enabling environment for investment, innovation, and sustainable development.

 “We, therefore, encourage deeper engagements with Nigeria in trade, energy, agriculture, education, technology, defence cooperation and cultural exchange.